aclark4life/parse2plone/README.txt

 ``'--create-spreadsheet'``
 **************************

-You can optionally tell ``mr.import`` to try and import the contents of any spreadsheets it finds, by doing this::
+You can optionally tell ``mr.importer`` to try and import the contents of any spreadsheets it finds, by doing this::

     $ bin/plone run bin/import --create-spreadsheet /var/www/html